jylim21/Machine-Learning-Projects/uber_fares_analysis.md

 * Some of these APIs only return the shortest distance and doesn't take traffic congestion into account.

 We can still opt for an alternative to calculating the distance between pickup and dropoff points, which is using the **Haversine distance**.
->**Haversine distance** is defined as the great-circle distance between two points on a sphere given their longitudes and latitudes, this assumes that the Earth is a sphere (sorry flat-earthers!)
+>**Haversine distance** is defined as the great-circle distance between two points on a sphere given their longitudes and latitudes, this assumes that the Earth is a perfect sphere (sorry flat-earthers!)
+Although the Haversine distance is less superior compared to the driving distance, it generalises the distance for each trip and is less prone to overfitting the dataset.

 <details>
 <summary>View Code</summary>